HE Fees Q&A

 September 2014, full-time fees will be from £5,815 to £6,870 while

 part-time fees are lower.
-See our fees flyer for full-time
+See our HE fees page for more information.

 Do I have to pay tuition fees up front?

 No-one will have to pay their fees upfront.

 Full-time students are still be able to get Tuition Fee Loans.
 A

 key change is that part-time students can now also get Tuition

 When do I have to pay back a student loan?

 You will not have to pay anything back until you are earning